Types of Yoga: Choose One That's Right for You

 Yoga has kept me from having to go the chiropractor as often.
 The stretching keeps my spine in alignment as well as work out the tension in my back and neck.

-Yoga HEALED me from plantar fasciitis!
-See my blog to learn how.
+Yoga healed my plantar fasciitis!
 I have a lot of tennis and runner friends who suffer from this debilitating condition that causes so much pain it becomes difficult to walk or stand.
 Don't get a cortisone shot.
 Don't get surgery.
 Do yoga!

 For some people, yoga is a way to clear your mind and center thoughts that tend to run wild with all of our lists and worries.